 Spotlight on Badger

 Our Co-op Spotlight is shining brightly on Badger this week.
 This small, family-owned, family-run, and family-friendly company nestled in the woods of Gilsum, New Hampshire is beyond worthy of the spotlight.
-They help define what it means to be a socially responsible, environmentally responsible, people-first kind of business.
-They are featured in our Member Deals program this week, so all of their fabulous body care products are 20% for member-owners!
-Read on to learn about the ideals, principles, and practices that make their company worthy of such high praise!
+They help define what it means to be a socially accountable, environmentally responsible, people-first kind of business.
+They are featured in our Member Deals Spotlight this week, so all of their fabulous body care products are 20% off for member-owners from June 2nd – 8th!
+Read on to learn about the ideals, principles, and practices that make their company worthy of such high praise:

 Quality Ingredients and Standards